loup-lesaux/RO203/README.md

 # RO203
-A Julia Project for RO203 at ENSTA Paris
+A Julia Project for RO203 at ENSTA Paris.
+Loup LE SAUX et Antoine GERMAIN.

 For each /src file, remember to write your path from your current working directory to the towers or pegs file at the top of the file.